About this job

 We welcome applications from qualified and experienced candidates.
 You will need to have a Social Work degree or DipSW, completed your ASYE and have three years post qualifying experience.
 You will need to hold a current Social Work England registration.
 This post is exempt from the Rehabilitation of Offenders Act 1974 and a comprehensive screening process will be undertaken on successful applicants including an Enhanced Children’s Department of Barring Services check.

-We are putting the heart back into social work, supported by our relational practice model, we ensure the child’s lived experience takes center stage.
 We need committed individuals to support us in the delivery of these aims and to become part of our team to make a difference to our children and families.
-In return we offer a competitive pay package which includes a generous pension and relocation package, annual leave up to 30 days, investment in your learning and development as well as a commitment to your wellbeing.
+In return we offer a competitive pay package, £2.5k recruitment and retention allowance, generous pension and relocation package, annual leave up to 30 days, investment in your learning and development as well as a commitment to your wellbeing.
 To find out more about our social work please visit https://www.lbbd.gov.uk/social-worker-jobs.

-If you like the sound of moving to an authority where social workers are truly valued, get in touch with us today for a confidential discussion about this post, then please contact firstname.lastname@example.org and we will get back to you within 48 hours.
+If you like the sound of moving to an authority where social workers are truly valued, get in touch with us today for a confidential discussion about this post by emailing firstname.lastname@example.org and we will get back to you within 48 hours.

 We are currently reviewing our pay and benefits offer.
 The details in this advert reflect the offer that is in place at the time of this recruitment campaign.